-16. The Browning Hi Power pistol, designed by Famous American Gun Designer John Browning, and Belgian engineer Dieudonne Saive, and placed in production in 1935, had a standard capacity of 13 rounds of 9mm ammunition, and was for more than 50 years, considered the standard 9mm pistol in the world, until replaced, starting in about 1980 by most users worldwide, with Glock style 17 pistols, with 17 round standard magazines.
+16. The Browning Hi Power pistol, designed by Famous American Gun Designer John Browning, and Belgian engineer Dieudonné Saive, and placed in production in 1935, had a standard capacity of 13 rounds of 9mm ammunition, and was for more than 50 years, considered the standard 9mm pistol in the world, until replaced, starting in about 1980 by most users worldwide, with Glock style 17 pistols, with 17 round standard magazines.

-ANSWER: Defendant lacks knowledge or information sufficient to form a belief about the truth of the allegations in this paragraph.
+ANSWER: Defendant admits that the Glock 19 is designed with a standard 15 round magazine.
+Defendant lacks sufficient information or knowledge to form a belief as to the truth of the remaining allegations contained in this paragraph.